 - Stop2 mode is a partial power-down mode, whereby I/O latches are maintained in their state as before the STOP instruction was executed.
 CPU register status and the state of I/O registers should be saved in RAM before the STOP instruction is executed to place the MCU in stop2 mode.
 Upon recovery from stop2 mode, before accessing any I/O, the user should examine the state of the PPDF bit in the SPMSC2 register.
 If the PPDF bit is 0, I/O must be initialized as if a power on reset had occurred.
-If the PPDF bit is 1, I/O data previously stored in RAM, before the STOP instruction was executed, peripherals may require being initialized and restored to their pre-stop condition.
+If the PPDF bit is 1, peripherals may require initialization to be restored to their pre-stop condition.
+This can be done using data previously stored in RAM if it was saved before the STOP instruction was executed.
 The user must then write a 1 to the PPDACK bit in the SPMSC2 register.
 Access to I/O is now permitted again in the user application program. - In stop3 mode, all I/O is maintained because internal logic circuity stays powered up.
 Upon recovery, normal I/O function is available to the user.